How can we help you?

 Step 3 – Assessment Centre

-If you are successful after the application and online assessment, the final stage will see you visiting an assessment centre in person.
-There, you'll undertake a maximum of three exercises, including an interview with our colleagues working at the office you applied to.
+If you are successful after the application and online assessment, the final stage is an assessment centre.
+The assessment centre will comprise of a maximum of three exercises, including a written exercise, a strengths-based interview and a group exercise.

 Apprentices at Trowers & Hamlins receive a competitive salary (salaries are reviewed annually) and benefits package, which includes five weeks' annual leave each year, pension scheme, interest-free season ticket loan and private medical insurance.